Skip to main content

 }

-.addEventListener("click", startAmbient);
+document.getElementById("start-ambient").addEventListener("click", startAmbient);

-.addEventListener("click", pauseAmbient);
+document.getElementById("pause-ambient").addEventListener("click", pauseAmbient);

-.addEventListener("click", resumeAmbient);
+document.getElementById("resume-ambient").addEventListener("click", resumeAmbient);

-// call this function when you no longer need the SDK
+// Call this function when you no longer need the SDK

 function destroy() {